Erebos protocol specification

 Updating heads

-- Determine whether the head file is expected to already exist and if so, what is the expected current content, and also determine the intended new content of the head, before touching the head or taking the lock file.
+1. Determine whether the head file is expected to already exist and if so, what is the expected current content, and also determine the intended new content of the head, before touching the head or taking the lock file.

-- Ensure that the object referenced by the new head value is stored in the storage.
+2. Ensure that the object referenced by the new head value is stored in the storage.

-in exclusive mode.
+3. Open file <head>.lock in exclusive mode.
 If that fails due to the file already existing, retry after short interval, as another process is currently modifying the head.
-If the lock file still exists after some timeout, and the application is able to determine that it is still the same lock file (i.e. not a different transaction started later), it may consider the lock to be stale and remove the lock file before retrying. - Check if the current content of the head is the expected one (or if it’s not expected to exist then that it indeed does not exist).
-If there is mismatch, remove lock file, go back to step 1. and determine the updated content based on the new value of the head.
+If the lock file still exists after some timeout, and the application is able to determine that it is still the same lock file (i.e. not a different transaction started later), it may consider the lock to be stale and remove the lock file before retrying.

-- Write the new content to
+5. Write the new content to <head>.lock.

 Once the head file is written and moved to final destination, that same file is never again opened for writing, only replaced with a new file for a head update.
 This means that reading a head content does not need any special handling: just open the head file and read it, even if that happens concurrently with a head update, application will always read a valid head content.